TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 19/Job 19.28.md

 ---

-If ye say, How we will persecute him!
-And that the root of the matter is found in me;
+If you say, 'How we will persecute him!' because the root of the matter is found in me,